 Plan a route for your drip pipe - check your garden layout:

 Drip tube is the simplest form of watering.
 It is simply a continuous tube with a moulded dripper outlet glued on to the inside wall of the pipe at 30cm intervals.
 All you will see is a hole on the outer wall.
 Water drips out at a constant, even rate along the pipe.
+Drip irrigation pipe is avaliable in 25m, 50m and 100m rolls.
+There shouldn't be a problem running a 100m roll from 1 tap supply.

 Anatomy of a Dripper